-People need to know who is responsible for performing various tasks, when and who is paying for it.
-On one project, the engineer was supposed to obtain the permit after the expediter filed the plans.
-The engineer mistakenly thought the contractor was handling that and time was wasted until it was sorted out.
+Contracts and specifications for any type of exterior work should be prepared by legal counsel knowledgeable in this area, in conjunction with the project engineer.
+People need to know who is responsible for performing various tasks, by when, and who is responsible for payment.
+On one client’s project, the project engineer was supposed to obtain the work permit after the expediter filed the plans with the DOB.
+The engineer mistakenly thought the contractor was handling that, and valuable work time was wasted until the issue was resolved.

-One client told me that the contractor had failed to obtain a building permit and the property manager did not realize this until the contractor had walked off the job.
-The shareholder did not even know about the need for a permit until the new property manager pointed it out.
-The shareholder’s reaction was “Why didn’t the building check on this and tell me there was no permit?”
-There was also no electrical or plumbing inspection, which meant that the new contractors would need to open walls and perhaps re-do work in order to pass inspection.
+Another client once related that their contractor had failed to obtain a building permit, which the property manager did not realize until after the contractor had walked off the job.
+The client claimed they didn’t even know about the need for a permit until their new property manager pointed it out.
+There was also no electrical or plumbing inspection, which meant that the new contractors would need to open walls and perhaps redo already-completed work in order to pass inspection.

 Copyright © 2020.
 C. Jaye Berger, Esq., Law Offices C. Jaye Berger, is an attorney in Manhattan with offices at 110 E. 59th St., 22nd Fl., New York, New York 10022, (212) 753-2080.
 She focuses on the areas of real estate and construction law and litigation.
 Her clients include owners, developers, contractors, architects, engineers, interior designers, co-op buildings, condos, shareholders, unit owners and insurance companies.